sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

      The ``toctree`` option also signals to the :program:`sphinx-autogen` script that stub pages should be generated for the entries listed in this directive.

      The option accepts a directory name as an argument;
      :program:`sphinx-autogen` will by default place its output in this directory.
 If no argument is given, output is placed in the same directory as the file that contains the directive.
+The directory is interpreted as relative to the directory of the source file, unless it begins with the system path separator (``/`` for Unix-likes), in which case it is relative to the documentation root.

      You can also use ``caption`` option to give a caption to the toctree.

+     .. versionchanged:: 7.3

+        allowed setting a directory relative to the documentation root.

      .. versionadded:: 3.1